datalad-handbook/book/docs/basics/101-102-populate.rst

 Second, yes, you should have control about what you have tracked by DataLad.

 Luckily, we can point ``datalad save`` to exactly the changes we want it to record.
-Lets try this by adding yet another book, a good reference work about git:
+Let's try this by adding yet another book, a good reference work about git:

 .. runrecord:: _examples/DL-101-102-8
    :language: console